Visual Prolog

 Visual Prolog, previously known as PDC Prolog and Turbo Prolog, is a strongly typed object-oriented extension of Prolog.
-As Turbo Prolog, it was marketed by Borland but it is now developed and marketed by the Danish firm PDC that originally created it.
+It was marketed by Borland as Turbo Prolog (version 1.0 in 1986 and version 2.0 in 1988).
+It is now developed and marketed by the Danish firm PDC that originally created it.
 Visual Prolog can build Microsoft Windows GUI-applications, console applications, DLLs (dynamic link libraries), and CGI-programs.
 It can also link to COM components and to databases by means of ODBC.

-Visual Prolog contains a compiler which generates x86 machine code.
+Visual Prolog contains a compiler which generates x86 and x86-64 machine code.
 Unlike standard Prolog, programs written in Visual Prolog are statically typed.
 This allows some errors to be caught at compile-time instead of run-time.